stringertheory/dads-records/README.md

  move batch of images and into the correct directory and resize (with correct batch number and download folder, this is for 101)

-2. run `get_album_image_info.py records/101` to make spreadsheet with
+2. run `./run.sh records/101` to do image recognition, make and publish website, and update catalog on discogs.
-   artist/album names

-3. run `add_to_discogs.py records/101` to add to "BeepBopBoop" folder
-   in discogs and label with the batch number

 ### Notes